HashNuke/ansible-elixir-stack/docs/actions.md

 #### Run command in the project's directory on the server

 ```
-$ ansible-playbook playbooks/run-cmd.yml -e "command='foo bar'"
+$ ansible-playbook playbooks/run-cmd.yml -e "cmd='foo bar'"
 ```

-Ansible doesn't display the output when a task completes successfully.
-Same applies to the above command.
+The command is run as the deployer user, with the MIX_ENV specified in your configuration in playbooks/vars/main.yml.